DATA AND PRIVACY AGREEMENT

 Many of these services allow the user to maintain significant control of their user data.
 The handling of personal data and security is explained below.

-I have one active subscription services at this time.
+I have one active subscription service at this time.
 I have emails from another one that is no longer actively in use.

 Collected emails are only used for direct marketing purposes.
 This means that the email that is shared is used to send the requested subscription service to the person.
 Any other use of data is via the person’s permission or prompted by the individual’s direct request of service, like sending an email from a newsletter asking for a session.